GeoscienceAustralia/anuga_core/docs/source/installation.rst

 .. code-block:: bash

     sudo apt-get update -q
-    sudo apt-get install wget git
+    sudo apt-get install wget

-Once `Miniforge` is installed, we can now create an environment to run `anuga'.
+Once `Miniforge` is installed, we can now create an environment to run ANUGA.

 Create a conda environment `anuga_env` (or what ever name you like):